aaronesque/gyre-lc/docs/source/user-guide/understanding-gyre-lc.rst

 with :math:`\omega = -k\Omega_{orb} - m\Omega_{rot}` in the co-rotating frame.

 Each :py:class:`Star` class object includes methods to evaluate the differential flux functions and perturbation coefficients on the fly by calling :py:class:`Response` and :py:class:`Photosphere` (see :ref:`Fig. 1 <class-diagram-star>`).
-The photospheric data that :py:class:`Photosphere` requires to return specific intensities is provided by the spectral synthesis code for stars, MSG, which is why the :py:class:`pymsg.PhotGrid` must be passed to each :py:class:`Star` upon instantiation.
+The photospheric data that :py:class:`Photosphere` requires to return specific intensities is provided by MSG, which is why the :py:class:`pymsg.PhotGrid` must be passed to each :py:class:`Star` upon instantiation.

 .. _class-diagram-star: